xrdocs/design/_blogs/2022-01-07-cst-routed-optical-1_0.md

 ![](http://xrdocs.io/design/images/ron-hld/open-automation.png){:height="90%" width="90%"}

-## Crosswork Hierarchical Controller (HCO)
+## Crosswork Hierarchical Controller
 Responsible for Multi-Layer Automation is the Crosswork Hierarchical Controller.
-CW HCO is responsible for the following network functions:
+Crosswork Hierarchical Controller is responsible for the following network functions:

 * CW HCO unifies data from the IP and optical networks into a single network model.
 HCO utilizes industry standard IETF topology models for IP and TAPI for